MCP HubMCP Hub

 Why MCP?

 Model Context Protocol standardizes AI tool interactions.
-Supergateway converts MCP stdio servers into SSE or WS services, simplifying integration and debugging.
+Supergateway converts MCP stdio servers into SSE or WS services, simplifying integration and debugging with web-based or remote clients.

 Advanced Configuration

-• Superargs - Provides arguments to MCP servers during runtime.
+• Superargs - provide arguments to MCP servers during runtime.

 Contributors